 Charities and Patronages

-Hospital in London specialising in the treatment of heart and lung conditions.Region: UK (England)Members of the Royal Family:Her Majesty The Queen, Patron
+Members' club in London.Region: UK (England)Members of the Royal Family:Her Majesty The Queen, Patron

 Speech and drama training for actors and stage managers, speech therapists and teachers.Region: UK (England)Members of the Royal Family:Princess Alexandra, Patron